Indicator plants at VWA for detection of virusses

 Potato quarantine procedures

-Phytosanitairy measurements are required by EU Directives to prevent the spread of new potato pathogens from South America into the European Union.
+Phytosanitary measurements are required by EU Directives to prevent the spread of new potato pathogens from South America into the European Union.
 The collection of wild and primitive potato species is maintained in the form of botanical seeds.
 Therefore only true seed transmittable diseases from the quarantine list need to be screened for.
-Andean potato mottle virus (APMV) is not transmitted by true seed.

-All plants used for rejuvenation are tested by the NVWA (Netherlands Food and Consumer Product Safety Authority [till 2009 Plantenziektenkundige Dienst]) in Wageningen.
+All plants used for rejuvenation are tested by the NVWA (Netherlands Food and Consumer Product Safety Authority (until 2009 Plantenziektenkundige Dienst)) in Wageningen.
 At the subsequent regeneration, botanical seeds are produced meeting the zero tolerance for quarantine diseases.
 Following pathogens are being tested:

-• Within the EU, Potato spindle tuber viroid (PSTVd) was a Q-organism till December 14, 2019, when it was classified as a Regulated Non-Quarantaine Pest (RNQP).
-The performed testing method "Return" - Polyacrylamide Gel electrophoresis (Huttinga et al., 1987; Roenhorst et al., 2000; Verhoeven et al. 2004; Verhoeven 2010), with a maximum bulking rate of 5 (till the year 2000, a bulking rate of upto 25) was used untill 2020.
-From 2019 onwards Real-time (RT-) PCR was performed on a bulk sample.
-Both are generic methods for the detection of Pospiviroids (incl.
-PSTVd).
+• Within the EU, Potato spindle tuber viroid (PSTVd) was a Q-organism till December 14, 2019, when it was reclassified as a Regulated Non-Quarantaine Pest (RNQP).
+The performed testing method "Return" - Polyacrylamide Gel electrophoresis (Huttinga et al., 1987; Roenhorst et al., 2000; Verhoeven et al. 2004; Verhoeven 2010), with a maximum bulking rate of 5 (till the year 2000, a bulking rate of up to 25) was used untill 2020.
+From 2019 onwards, Real-time (RT-) PCR has been performed on a bulk sample.
+Both are generic methods for the detection of Pospiviroids (including PSTVd).

 • Andean potato latent virus (APLV; preferred name: Tymovirus latandigenum)